6,268 total views, 29 views today

-Guide on Filing Annual Provident Fund Returns (PF Returns) Online India
+Guide on Filing Annual Provident Fund Returns (EPF Annual Return) Online India

 The PF of employees serves as a resource scheme for employees as a particular amount of their salary is deducted and save every month.
 This saved amount can be availed when they get retirement from the company or when they are not in a situation to work.
 This security scheme can keep you safe and confident as there is no need to get money from others for your expenses after your retirement.